ni/nimble/specs/examples/README.md

 This has a couple benefits:
 - Avoids confusion within the Nimble Components package.
 Currently nothing prevents a user from accidentally mixing usage of the normal nimble component es modules, the all-components.js es module, or the all-components-bundle.js built output.

-  Mixing them is very likely to break the application in hard to predict ways by creating multiple singletons in global scope, duplicating element registrations, etc. Moving them all to a separate package can eleminate possible confusion.
+  Mixing them is very likely to break the application in hard to predict ways by creating multiple singletons in global scope, duplicating element registrations, etc. Moving them all to a separate package can eliminate possible confusion.
 - Can inline all the related content, i.e. the needed nimble fonts can be copied from nimble-tokens into the cdn package making the package standalone.
 Doing that with the nimble-components package would not be appropriate.
 - Proposed package name `@ni/nimble-bundle`
     - Alternative names: